 We cannot trace the original order making Challinor a foreign brother, but it probably ran like that relating to Thos.
-Bird on 30th August, 1692, "who was this day admitted and sworn as a foreign member of the company." without any reference to the City authorities.
+Bird on 30th August, 1692, "who was this day admitted and sworn as a foreign member of the company"

 Very similar complaints and language occur in petitions of the Joiners and Carvers and of the Plasterers.
 A committee was appointed to consider the petition, and in due course an Act was passed by the Common Council.
 That Act of 11th September, 1694, which gave the Masons practically what they wanted, is printed in Appendix D.